-20 3.6 Variability Partitioning
+3.6 Variability Partitioning

 The partition method used in this study follows the guidelines suggested by Fatichi et al. (2016).
-We assume that there are interactions between the two sources of variability (i.e. they cannot be treated independently) as the spatial pattern of the rainfall annual maxima is dependent on the extreme rainfall intensity that is driven by a given climate trajectory.
+We assume that there are

+- 10 interactions between the two sources of variability, i.e. they cannot be treated independently), as the spatial pattern of the rainfall annual maxima is dependent on the extreme rainfall intensity that is driven by a given climate trajectory.
 The climate variability, CLM, is defined as the 5-95 quantile range of the flow that is calculated using the 30 spatial uniform climate realizations simulated for case 3 (i.e. the outcome is one flow range for a given return period).
-The spatial rainfall variability, SPT, is defined as the 5-95 quantile difference of the flow calculated for each of the 30 climate realizations using the 30 spatially variable realizations simulated for case 4 (i.e. the outcome is 30 different flow ranges, $SPT{RP}^1$ , $SPT{RP}^2$ , ..., $SPT{RP}^{30}$ , one for each climate trajectory and for a given return period).
+The For each of the 30 climate realizations, the spatial rainfall variability, SPT, is defined as the 5-95 quantile difference of the flow calculated for each of - 15 the 30 climate realizations using the 30 spatially variable realizations using the spatially variable rainfall simulated for case 4 (i.e. the 4.
+The outcome is 30 different flow ranges, SPT{RP}^1 , SPT{RP}^2 ,..., SPT{RP}^{30} , one for each climate trajectory and for a given return period).
 The 5-95 quantile range was used because of the different sample sizes between case 3 (30 realizations) and case 4 (900 realizations).
-The contribution of climate variability, $\varphi{CLM}$ to the total variability, $\varphi{CLM}$ for each return period, $\varphi{CLM}$ can then be estimated as:
+The contribution of ratio between the climate variability, φ{CLM} to CLM and the total variability, TOT, for each return period, RP, can then be estimated as:

-$$\varphi{CLM,RP} = \frac{CLM{RP}}{TOT{RP}} \tag{1}$$

-where the total variability for a given return period is the difference between the maximum and minimum spatial variability simulated per return period from all climate trajectories:
+$$20 \quad \varphi{CLM,RP} = \frac{CLM{RP}}{TOT{RP}} \tag{1}$$ where the total variability for a given return period is the difference between the maximum and minimum spatial variability simulated per return period from all climate trajectories: